-Study TKT024EXT was a long-term, single-arm, open-label extension of Study TKT024.
-The primary objective of this extension study was to collect long-term safety and clinical outcome data in MPS II from Study TKT024.
+Study TKT024EXT was a long-term, single-arm, open-label extension of Study TKT024, a one year Phase 2/Phase 3 registration study.
+The primary objective of this extension study was to collect long-term safety and clinical outcome data in Mucopolysaccharidosis II (MPS II), also known as Hunter Syndrome, from the Phase 2/Phase 3 Study TKT024.
 All patients enrolling into this study received weekly active treatment with idursulfase, the primary dosing regimen investigated in Study TKT024.

 |Official Title:||An Open-Label Extension of Study TKT024 Evaluating Long-Term Safety and Clinical Outcomes in MPS II Patients Receiving Iduronate-2-Sulfatase Enzyme Replacement Therapy|

 - Change From Baseline in Mean Percent Predicted Forced Vital Capacity (FVC) at Week 105 [ Time Frame: Baseline and at Week 105 ]Determined by spirometry.
 The change is calculated as Week 105 minus baseline.